tttor/ctrl-foundation/method/policy-based/dpg_silver_2014.md

   then updates the policy parameters in the direction of the approximate action-value gradient.
 * introduce a notion of **compatible function approximation** for deterministic policy gradients, to ensure that the approximation does not bias the policy gradient.
+* the theory below shows that, like the stochastic policy gradient theorem, there is no need to compute the gradient of the state distribution;

 ## setup
 * task